aosabook/500lines/crawler/chapter.md

 We disregard the spurious error and call `register`, passing in the socket's file descriptor and a Python function to run when the socket becomes writable.
 This function--the callback--is stored as `event_key.data`, which we retrieve and execute in the event loop above.

 What have we demonstrated already?
 We showed how to begin an operation and execute a callback when it is ready.
-An async *framework* builds on the two features we have shown--non-blocking sockets and the event loop--to conveniently and efficiently run concurrent operations on a single thread.
+An async *framework* builds on the two features we have shown--non-blocking sockets and the event loop--to efficiently run concurrent operations on a single thread.

 ### Async's Problem